datopian/flowershow/README.md

 Alpha, under very active construction 👷‍🏗🚧

 ## Contributing
 If you want to contribute, you are more than welcome!
-You can start by checking our GitHub project and submitted issues.
+You can start by checking our [project backlog](https://github.com/orgs/flowershow/projects/1).

 If you have an idea for improvement, and it doesn't yet have a corresponding issue, simply submit a new one.